 And lastly, remember to celebrate milestones like your first anniversary!

-P.S. – Here a few of the resources I used during my first year that I would recommend to others.
-Where I have referral or discount links, I’ve included those.
-If you’re looking for something not on this list, let me know.
+P.S. – Here are a few resources I used during my first year that I would recommend to others.
+Where I have a referral or discount links, I’ve included those.
+If you’re looking for something, not on this list, let me know.
 And if you have recommended resources to share, let me know!

 Institute Success (business coach)